Bao Bao: Development

 By August 19, 2014, Bao Bao could stand on her hind legs when keepers asked, and could recognize her name when it was called by familiar voices.
 She did not yet consistently respond as an adult giant panda would, even to her mother Mei's unique bleat.
 More often, she moved inside when called instead of remaining in her favorite trees, napping or resting.
-She had learned to follow Mei outside most days, and was rarely carried out any more.
-Bao Bao was being trained in targeting behaviors; she was touching her nose to a target at about five months.
-By August, she could follow one partway inside from the outdoor yard.
-She also started raiding Mei's bamboo supply and sampling it, another major milestone.
-Fruitsicles were her preferred reward over cooked sweet potato, corn syrup, and diluted apple juice.
+Bao Bao celebrated her first birthday four days later, with a giant birthday cake made of frozen fruits and vegetables.
+Crowds of visitors gathered at the zoo to celebrate her birthday.

 Bao Bao at the National Zoo in January 2016.

-Bao Bao celebrated her first birthday on August 23, 2014, with a giant birthday cake made of frozen fruits and vegetables.
-Crowds of visitors gathered at the zoo to celebrate her birthday.

 On the afternoon of December 23, 2014, Bao Bao climbed a tree after touching a "hot wire".
 Responding to inquiries from concerned members of the public, the zoo stated that this was a natural reaction to the "hot wire", and that Bao Bao was safe and comfortable in the tree.
-After over 24 hours in the tree, Bao Bao safely climbed down on her own, late on December 24.
+After over 24 hours in the tree, Bao Bao safely climbed down on her own the following day.

-A YouTube video was released by the National Zoo on Tuesday, January 6, 2015, of Bao Bao's first encounter with snow.